SPACEX AND GOLDEN ASTRONAUT PRICES

 Spacex prices

 To start off with, we have to get to grips with the pre-decimal Pound Sterling.
 When Spacex was new, this convoluted currency system (2) was still very much in use.
 Basically, £1 was equal to 20 shillings, each of which were equal to 12 pence.
 Meaning there were 240 pennies to each Pound.
-To help clarify matters, price notation varied between using abbreviations of Roman origin (£sd for Librae, sestertii, denarii) or a quick bit of punctuation, while shillings where generally left unspoken. :)
+To help clarify matters, price notation varied between using abbreviations of Roman origin (£sd for Librae, sestertii, denarii) or a quick bit of punctuation, while shillings were generally left unspoken. :)

 To give some examples, a price tag could read £2 12s 6d ("two Pounds, twelve and sixpence") or 8/3 ("eight and thruppence") or 6/- ("six bob" meaning six shillings) or 1/2d ("a ha'penny" and not one shilling and tuppence :).